magpie-ea/magpie-v3-docs/docs/01_designing_experiments/02a_wrapping_views.md

 Wrapping views are short, usually one-trial views that structure your experiment.
 They can provide a welcome message, instructions or collect post-survey data.
 The most important wrapping view is the *thanks* view. **The _thanks_ view must always be included in your experiment because it wraps up and processes the data collected during the experiment.**

-All wrapping views have two **obligatory fields**:

-1. `trials: int` - the number of trials this view will appear
-2. `name: string` - the name of the view

-Different types of wrapping views have more optional fields, as documented below.

 # Intro view

 Instantiate with `babeViews.intro`.
 Optional fields: